detroiki/kanta_lab/code/src/minimal/README.md

  <a name="dup">

  ## Duplicates

- Duplicate lines are removed.
  A duplicate is defined if all of the following data is the same:

  1. Finregistry ID
  2. Date and time
  3. Service provider organization